lposti/vcdisk/README.md

-# vcdisk
+# `vcdisk`: Rotation curves of thick truncated galaxy disks
 ![](coverage.svg)

-`vcdisk`: Rotation curves of thick truncated galaxy disks

 A minimal python module to solve Poisson's equation in a thick galactic disk.
 This is useful to compute the circular velocity on the disk plane of a disk galaxy